-

 - Slip

-knob allowing the knob to "slip" and continue turning when
+focus knob allowing the knob to "slip" and continue

 Top